-It all started with Issue No. 1 …click it up for some time lapse age progression!
+It all started with Issue No. 1 …click it up for some in-need-of-further-update time lapse age progression.

 The East Village Inky — in which the Hoosier-born mother of two native New Yorkers manages to issue forth yet another quarterly installment of their New York City lives.
 Perishables & Dry Goods!
 Insomnia!
 Naked people dancing in a wholesome manner!
 Obscurities reviewed!
 Live Theater!
 Recipes!
 Comics!
 Advice to the Fathers!
 Babyproofing Hilarity!
 A Paucity of Negative Space!

 All the tangents and run on sentences that are the hallmark of East Village Inky quality

 Do as the radiant creature above commands and subscribe!

 If you’re a first-time subscriber, use this New Subscriber’s link or click on the Inky cover below!

 If you’re already an East Village Inky subscriber, you can take advantage of the Existing Subscriber’s Rate to renew your subscription and save yourself a couple of buckies.